LubinKerhuel/hugo/content/authors/lubin/_index.md

 organizations = [ { name = "Microchip Technology Inc", url = "https://www.microchip.com/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Interrested in signal processing and control theory, 10 years of experience with rapid control prototyping tools."
+bio = "Interrested in signal processing and control theory.
+10 years of experience with rapid control prototyping tools."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "lubin@kerhuel.eu"